-Giving to the Graduate School
+Giving to The Graduate School

-This is why we spend a lot of time seeking to understand how we can most effectively enhance the quality of our graduate students’ lives during and beyond their years at this university.
+This is why we spend a lot of time examining how we can most effectively enhance the quality of our graduate students’ lives during and beyond their years at this university.
 It is this interest in and responsiveness to student concerns that has made Duke’s Graduate School a national model for how to conduct graduate education in the United States.
 Over the years, we have learned that investing heavily in services that really respond to students’ critical concerns results in greater success in their academic, professional, and personal lives.

-- Fellowships and Financial Aid to attract the best graduate students
+- Fellowships and financial aid to attract the best graduate students

-- Summer support for Research Stipends in the humanities and social sciences
+- Summer support for research stipends in the humanities and social sciences

-- Professional Development funds to support students as they shape their careers
+- Professional development funds to support students as they shape their careers

 - Graduate School Annual Fund to provide the most immediate support to fuel the work of our students